sketchplugins/plugin-directory/README.md

 - [Mail Merge](https://github.com/kumo/sketch-mail-merge), by Robert Clarke: Sketch plugin that allows you to duplicate a layer/artboard and replace text with CSV data.
 - [MarginSymbols](https://github.com/griffin-stewie/MarginSymbols), by griffin-stewie:
 - [Memsource Translation Plugin](https://help.memsource.com/hc/en-us/articles/360015614919), by Memsource: Pseudo-localize pages or submit them to Memsource directly from the Sketch environment and retrieved the completed translations.
-- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
+- [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols, styles, or variables, replacing all instances and keeping overrides.
+- [Mesh gradients](https://github.com/oodesign/mesh-gradients), by oodesign: Create awesome mesh gradients, right inside of Sketch.
 - [Metaball](https://github.com/mheesakkers/sketch-plugin-metaball), by mheesakkers: A simple plugin to draw shapes based on inner and outer tangents between two circles.
 - [Method](https://github.com/KikeSz/Method-Sketch-Plugin), by KikeSz: Tool to apply your methodology systems
 - [microwave](https://github.com/arvinxx/microwave-release), by arvinxx: 叮！你的设计已出炉~